imr-framework/virtual-scanner/README.md

 # Virtual Scanner
-Virtual Scanner is an end-to-end hybrid MR simulator/console designed to be: easily accessible, modular, and supported by open-source standards.
+Virtual Scanner is an end-to-end hybrid MR simulator/console designed to be easily accessible, modular, and supported by open-source standards.

 The project is a response to the [ISMRM 2019 Junior Fellow Challenge (Africa)](https://www.ismrm.org/2019-junior-fellow-challenge/africa/).